 Upon selection of a Major Advisor, the student should confer with the Major Advisor and prepare a Plan of Study and select members of the Advisory Committee.
-The Advisory Committee should meet by the middle of the second semester for M.S. students, or the beginning of the second year for Ph.D. students and approve the GS2 Plan of Study Form.
+The Advisory Committee should meet by the beginning of the second year for Ph.D. students and approve the GS2 Plan of Study Form.
 The GS2 Form must be filed electronically through iROAR.